 The short answer is yes, you can get 3-phase power at home.
-Electricians can handle the electrical work but they are not allowed to change the supply, which must be done by the distribution network operator (DNO).
+Electricians can handle the electrical work but they are not allowed to change the supply, which is done by the distribution network operator (DNO).

 The extent of electrical modifications required to deliver three-phase power depends on the configuration of your property.

 How to get 3 phase power at home

 To get 3-phase power at home, you’ll need to contact your electricity Distribution Network Operator (DNO) to request an upgrade.
 An electrician can handle this application for you.
 Be prepared for extensive electrical modifications, as 3-phase requires different cabling and infrastructure than single-phase.
 The DNO will likely need to dig trenches to access and replace the underground supply cable to your property.
 Once new 3-phase cables are installed, your electrician will mount a new meter box and distribution panel, and rewire your home’s circuits.
 Finally, your energy supplier will swap the old meter for a 3-phase compatible one.
 The process involves coordination between you, your DNO, electrician and energy provider.
 Costs often exceed £3,500 due to the complexity.
 Upgrading is worth considering if you need over 7.4kW to power high-drain appliances or electric vehicle chargers.

 A 3-phase power supply is a type of electrical supply that consists of three active conductors, each providing power at a different voltage.
 The three phases are typically labelled A, B and C, and the power is usually supplied at a voltage of between 208V and 480V.
 This type of power supply is commonly used in industrial and commercial applications, as it provides a more reliable and efficient source of power than a single phase supply.

 Most houses in the UK have a single-phase power supply, which is sufficient to power a 7.4kW EV charger but nothing more.